LEGALLY you are only obligated to vaccinate for RABIES

 with protection/immunity, until puppy is 16 weeks of age minimally OR

-until your puppy receives it's first vaccination.
+until your puppy receives it's first vaccination at 16 weeks of age.

-if puppy does not have strong enough immunity, then do ONE Puppy Shot refer to Dr. Jean Dodd's Vaccination Protocol for the current year
+Referring to Dr. Jean Dodd's Vaccination Protocol for the current year

 Silica, Thuja (you can give as a preventative)